astropy/specutils/docs/fitting.rst

 estimators, or if one wants to use different parameter estimators then one can create a dictionary where the key is the parameter name and the value is a lambda function that operates on a spectrum.
-For example if one wants to estimate the line parmaeters of a `~astropy.modeling.functional_models.MexicanHat1D` one can define the ``estimators`` dictionary and attach in the model's ``_constraints`` dictionary.
-(This behavior may change in future versions of astropy or specutils).
+For example if one wants to estimate the line parameters of a `~astropy.modeling.functional_models.MexicanHat1D` one can define the ``estimators`` dictionary and attach in the model's ``_constraints`` dictionary.

 .. code-block:: python